-In 1976 the Fremantle and Port Beach Clubs amalgamated to form the Fremantle Surf Lifesaving Club, with the responsibility for patrolling 4 km of coastline, the longest in Western Australia.
-The clubroom were built in stages, with the main hall and kitchen/office facilities completed in 1977.
+In 1976 the Leighton and Port Clubs amalgamated to form the Fremantle Surf Lifesaving Club, with the responsibility for patrolling 4 km of coastline, the longest in Western Australia.
+The club rooms, based at Leighton Beach, were built in stages, with the main hall and kitchen/office facilities completed in 1977.

 The long coastline was patrolled in 1977-78 by a mobile (“roving”) system, with 2-way radios and more recently, the use of a 4-wheel drive vehicle has increased the effectiveness of patrols.

 For a club with a small membership, we have been very successful in both State and Australian competition.
 Members have been particularly strong in beach and surf boat events, starting with the win in Australian Beach Flag in 1976.